-In the UK we are the secretariat for the Baby Feeding Law Group, a coalition of leading health professional and mother support groups.
+In 1997 Baby Milk Action founded the Baby Feeding Law Group, a coalition of leading health professional and mother support groups.
+We hosted the secretariat until 2018 when it passed to First Steps Nutrition Trust.

 Baby Milk Action is a founding member of the Conflicts of Interest Network (formerly the Conflicts of Interest Coalition).